Stringy invariants for horospherical varieties of complexity one: Horospherical actions

-Each triple $\xi=(y,\nu,\ell) \in \N_\QQ$ induces a unique discrete $G$-invariant valuation $w(\xi) : \CC(Z)^\star \to \QQ$ whose restriction to the subalgebra $\CC(C) \otimes_\CC \CC[M] \subset \CC(Z)$ satisfies
+Each triple $\xi=(y,\nu,\ell) \in \N_\QQ$ induces a unique discrete $G$-invariant valuation $w(\xi) : \CC(Z)^* \to \QQ$, whose restriction to the subalgebra $\CC(C) \otimes_\CC \CC[M] \subset \CC(Z)$ satisfies

-for all $f \in \CC(C)^\star$ and $m \in M$.
-Here we identify the semigroup algebra $\CC[M]$ with $\CC[B x_0]^U$, where $B x_0$ is the open $B$-orbit in $G/H$.
-From this description it follows that the set of $G$-invariant discrete valuations of $\CC(Z)$ with values in $\QQ$ is in one-to-one correspondence with the hyperspace $\N_\QQ$ (cf. \cite[Corollary 19.13, Theorems 20.3 and 21.10]{TimashevBook}).
+for all $f \in \CC(C)^*$ and $m \in M$.
+Here we identify the algebra $\CC[M]$ with $\CC[B x_0]^U$, where $B x_0$ is the open $B$-orbit in $G/H$.
+From this description it follows that the set of $G$-invariant discrete valuations of $\CC(Z)$ with values in $\QQ$ is in one-to-one correspondence with the hyperspace $\N_\QQ$ (see~\cite[Corollary 19.13, Theorems 20.3 and 21.10]{TimashevBook}).